kynan/fenics14/slides.md

 ???

-* Fix diagram
+PyOP2 uses a number of simple primitives to describe unstructured meshes and data defined on them:
-* Set: abstract entity, only know how big it is
+* Set: abstractly defines class of entities, only know how big it is
-* Map: lookup table
+* Map: defines connectivity between elements of sets, lookup table
-* Dat: abstracted array, contains actual values on CPU or GPU
+* Dat: abstracted array, defined on a Set, contains actual values, which can live in  CPU or GPU memory
+* Kernels:
+  * define operations/computations to be performed independently for every entity of a given Set.
+  * executed over the entire Set (or subset) in parallel (parallel loop)
+  * have certain access modes for data they access
-* take home: PyOP2 objects are bare/simple objects, but give tools how to express FE objects
+* take home: PyOP2 objects are bare/simple objects, but give powerful tools to express FE objects/constructs

 ---